 The easiest way to start is to map out your plan into the following key segments: reasons, research, resources, relationships and review.

-Step 1 – Reasons
+Step 1 – Reasons for going global

 To start with it is important to define your reasons for wanting to trade internationally.
 It could be the perfect next step, but just because someone says it would be a good idea doesn’t necessarily mean it is right for your business.
 So really challenge yourself to understand why you are taking your business down this path.
 Here are a few reasons that often arise:

 - Reduce dependency on home economy;